-Staying fit, healthy and happy was a priority throughout my pregnancy, but when I tipped the scales at my six-week check, I was anxious about what my post-baby figure would look like.
+Staying fit and healthy was a priority throughout my pregnancy, but when I tipped the scales at my six-week check, I started to worry what my post-baby figure would look like.

 After complaining about the cost of gym creche facilities to a friend, she pointed me in the direction of an innovative exercise class which allowed new mums to exercise with their babies.
 I couldn’t wait to sign up!